Nazca Lines: Lines and Geoglyphs of Nasca and Palpa, World Heritage Site (Peru)

 Intensive study of the geoglyphs and comparison with other manifestations of contemporary art forms suggests that they can be divided chronologically from the Middle and Late Formative (500 BC - 200 AD) to the Regional Development Period (200 - 500 AD), highlighting the Paracas phase (400 - 200 BC) and the Nasca phase (200 BC - 500 AD).

-There are two categories of glyphs: the first group is representational, depicting in schematic form a variety of natural forms including animals, birds, insects, and other living creatures and flowers, plants, and trees, deformed or fantastic figures and objects of everyday life.
+There are two categories of glyphs: the first group is representational, depicting in schematic form various natural forms, including animals, birds, insects, and other living creatures and flowers, plants, and trees, deformed or fantastic figures and objects of everyday life.
 There are very few anthropomorphic figures.

 The second group comprises the lines, which are generally straight lines that crisscross certain parts of the pampas in all directions.
-Some are several kilometers in length and form designs of many different geometrical figures: triangles, spirals, rectangles, wavy lines, etc.
+Some are several kilometers long and form designs of many geometrical figures: triangles, spirals, rectangles, wavy lines, etc.